fabacab/fetlife-faade/README.markdown

 ## Change log

+* Version 0.2:
+    * FAADE now pro-actively alerts you when a new consent violation reportedly happened in your area.
+    * Each FAADE report, when displayed on a FetLife profile page, now includes [permalinks](https://en.wikipedia.org/wiki/Permalink) to link directly to a given report.
 * Version 0.1.1:
-** Added support for Google Chrome with the Tampermonkey extension installed.
+    * Added support for Google Chrome with the Tampermonkey extension installed.
 * Version 0.1:
-** Initial release.
+    * Initial release.